woct0rdho/torch-ggml-ops/docs/experiment_ggtensile_mmq_fwd_q5_k.md

 ## Post-Q8 Global Review

 The Q8_0 compact-depth32 row composition was reread as a possible Q5_K transfer.
 It does not change Q5's residual premise: Q5 consumer-side high-bit insertion remains the quantified critical-path floor, and the prior compact-LDS discriminator already showed that removing LDS traffic cannot repay the added decode work.
 Q5's typed activation-base lifetime is already represented and qualified; the Q8 weight-first and paired-scale layout is not compatible with Q5's packed high-bit ownership without a new decoder/dataflow premise.
 No actionable Q5-specific in-contract mechanism remains, and all six exact research selections remain unchanged.

+## Post-Audit Changed-Premise Reopening

+Status: planned and unmeasured.
+The exhaustive scalar epilogue grid and measured Q5 high-bit merge alternatives remain closed.

+The exact experiment is a transfer gate for a complete compiler-oracle semantic policy first qualified in Q6 or Q4.
+Re-derive Q5 producer/consumer distances, register roles, legal VOPD pairs, and any `s_delay_alu` tokens, then encode one named plan without a compiler in generation, copied instruction order, or post-emission scheduling.
+Screen narrow M32768 and shared-down M8192.
+A result must beat the current exact parent and cannot claim the approximately 1.8% high-bit lower bound unless it actually reduces or hides that dependency chain.

+The separate numerical experiment changes only final output conversion: compare `RNEPreserveNaN`, `BiasRound`, and `Truncate` while preserving Q5 decode, FP32 correction order, and the fixed Q8_1 producer.
+Numerical tests, not kernel branches, reject non-finite output and report error distributions.
+Any approximate result requires model integration and remains outside the exact catalog.
+Do not compose the exact schedule and approximate conversion experiments until each has independent evidence.

+The exact oracle transfer is now a low-priority discriminator.
+Q6 O1 was timing-neutral under its fixed typed map, and Q5's only quantified local body floor is approximately 1.8%; no Q5 candidate may claim a larger premise without showing how it hides that high-bit chain.
+For the numerical branch, screen shared-down K512 before the longer-K narrow shape because final conversion is a larger fraction of low-K work.
+Its planning prior is low to mid single digits, not a measured forecast.